 Apple didn’t totally fail to see the importance of the internet during the 1990s.
 It ran services like Cyberdog, an OpenDoc-based suite of internet applications.
 It also operated eWorld, which was part messaging service, part news aggregator.
-(Both died by the time Steve Jobs returned to Apple.)
+(Both died by the time Steve Jobs returned to Apple in 1997.)

 However, it is fair to say that — like a lot of companies established pre-internet — Apple was fumbling around looking for a way to tack the burgeoning World Wide Web onto its existing business.
 And in the mid-’90s, Cupertino continually came up short.

 Things changed rapidly when Jobs returned, however.

-First came the iMac G3, a computer explicitly advertised as a machine for getting families and individuals onto the internet for the first time.
+First came the iMac G3, a computer explicitly advertised as a tool for getting families and individuals onto the internet for the first time.
 Apple followed that with the similarly styled iBook, a colorful clamshell laptop that helped usher in the Wi-Fi revolution with its cable-free AirPort networking card.

 But Apple still lagged when it came to using the internet as anything other than a news page.
 Jobs wanted to rectify that.
 While running NeXT, he oversaw the development of a web application technology called WebObjects.
 When Apple acquired NeXT, Cupertino used this technology to build an online store to sell Macs.

 See you in Dell

 Apple — like the rest of the computing world — witnessed Dell Computer Corporation’s success using this strategy in the early 1990s.
 Dell founder and CEO Michael Dell famously dissed Apple, saying that if he was running the company, he would shut it down and return the money to shareholders.